Kombu Onigiri (Seasoned Kelp)

 • Long-grain rice like Jasmine and Basmati would fall apart as they don’t have the right stickiness to hold the rice together, so I recommend using Japanese rice such as Koshihikari or sushi rice.

-• If you are not sure about cooking Japanese rice in a pot, learn the straightforward method in this recipe: How to Cook Japanese Rice on The Stove.
+• If you are not sure about cooking Japanese rice in a pot, learn the straightforward method in this recipe: How to Cook Japanese Rice on the Stove.

 • If it’s difficult to shape the rice with your hands, use an onigiri mold to easily shape it into a triangle.
-You can also wrap it in plastic wrap for easier grip instead of using your bare hands.
+You can also wrap it in plastic wrap for an easier grip instead of using your bare hands.

 A Different Way to Wrap Nori